aftermathdigital/aftermathdigital.github.io/_posts/2021-06-01-Immutability-Upgradability-and-Transparent-Proxies.markdown

 It would be reasonable for the chairperson to want to extend the voting period - but they can't.
 This contract's logic is fixed on the blockchain, and much of humanity will never get their chance to influence this vote.

-This is (albeit a somewhat contrived) example of where upgrading the logic of a smart contract might be desirable.
+This is an (albeit a somewhat contrived) example of where upgrading the logic of a smart contract might be desirable.

 ## Proxy Contracts